oberonamsterdam/redux-updaters/readme.md

 ## The gist

-This package is designed to provide an interface to using Redux that matches the development thought proces.
+This package is designed to provide an interface to using Redux that better matches the development thought proces.
 When using Redux, generally you need to define your default state, provide reducers to define how your state can get updated and then create an interface to trigger these updates